whitneyburton/portfolios/students/1705-back/Michael-Centrelli/template.markdown

 Description: Build a basic drum machine using a linked list.

-Comments: "Working through iteration 6,
+Comments: Working through iteration 6,
 A couple of the methods' return value is off i.e. array instead of string, Methods/Classes look clean,
-19 test, 1 failing"
+19 test, 1 failing.

 1: Fundamental Ruby & Style